sammcj/recommendarr/README.md

 ### Option 3: Docker Compose

-The repository includes a `docker-compose.yml` file.
+The repository includes a `docker-compose.yml` file that sets up both the frontend and the API server.
 Simply run:

 ```bash
 # Clone the repository